-The Course Council decides on the academic recognition of qualifications, individual exams and certified professional activities (internship) awarded abroad; this competence is exercised in
+The Course Council decides on the academic recognition of qualifications, individual exams and certified professional activities (internship) awarded abroad; this competence is exercised in accordance with the legislation in force, without prejudice to the powers and any authorisations by bodies provided for by the regulations in force.

 That said, academic recognition is complied with on the basis of autonomy and Course and/or Faculty Regulations (except in the case of bilateral agreements), on the basis of which the possible equivalence of qualifications will be defined.
-The purpose of the request for academic recognition is to obtain an Italian academic qualification similar to the foreign one held and to continue university education.
+The purpose of the request for academic recognition

-Article 9 Committees established within the Course Council
+Art.
+9 - Committees established within the Course Council